ncunniffe-hub/hackathon-expense-tracker/README.md

 ## 👨‍💻 Author

-Built during a hackathon challenge by [Your Name]
+Built during a hackathon challenge by Niall Cunniffe

 ## 📄 License